open-cluster-management-io/multicluster-controlplane/README.md

 The yaml content shown above is a config file with all fields filled in.
 Following this to better understand the config file.

-Field `configDirectory` is a string variable indicating the directory to store generated certs ,embed etcd data and kubeconfig, etc. While this field is missed in the config file, the default value `.ocmconfig` makes sense.
+Field `dataDirectory` is a string variable indicating the directory to store generated certs ,embed etcd data and kubeconfig, etc. While this field is missed in the config file, the default value `/.ocm` makes sense.

-Field `deployToOCP` is a boolean variable indicating whether we are deploy the multicluster controlplane while we need to do some modification on generated files.

 Field `apiserver` contains config for the controlplane apiserver:
 - `externalHostname` is a string variable indicating the hostname for external access.
 The value equals to local IP of running environment if the field is empty/missed.